 I know I’ve said this a million times on this blog, but it bears repeating again:

 If you can’t afford to buy travel insurance, then you can’t afford to travel.

 While Europe is very safe, unforeseen health emergencies can happen.
 Your local health insurance usually doesn’t cover injuries or illness that happens overseas.
 Trust me on this.
 You don’t want to lose thousands of dollars because you didn’t purchase travel insurance.

-I use Allianz Travel Insurance for all my trips.
+I use World Nomads for all my trips.
 Haven’t had a problem yet!
 Travel insurance brings the best peace of mind you could ever ask for.